Transport in Greater Kuala Lumpur: KTM Electric Train Service (ETS)

 The railway lines are built on the metre gauge.
-The line between Padang Besar and Gemas is double-tracked and electrified, while the southern part of the West Coast line as well as the entire East Coast line is single-tracked and not electrified, allowing only diesel hauled trains to run on them.
+The West Coast line between Padang Besar and JB Sentral is double-tracked and electrified, while the entire East Coast line as well as the short portion between JB Sentral and the Woodlands Train Checkpoint on the West Coast line is single-tracked and not electrified, allowing only diesel hauled trains to run on them.

-Double tracking and electrification works of the southern portion of the West Coast line between Gemas and Johor Bahru are currently underway.
-Once completed, the KTM ETS system will be expanded to the south, connecting Kuala Lumpur and the Klang Valley with the entire West Coast rail line.
+Double tracking and electrification of the West Coast Line, which was carried out in portions, was finally completed in 2025 with the latest completion of works on the southern portion of the line between Gemas and Johor Bahru, allowing full deployment of KTM ETS services throughout the west coast of Peninsular Malaysia.